 Typically an assessment will look at the following areas:

 · Reading comprehension

 · Handwriting speed & Written Expression

-· Maths (is useful as a comparison between literacy and numeracy skills)
+· Maths (for primary aged children only) is useful as a comparison between literacy and numeracy skills)

 · Phonological processing

 · Short term memory and Working memory

 · Processing speed

 The results are presented in a detailed report that examines the results and provides confirmation of dyslexia if present.

 Reports are suitable for 11+ Access Arrangements, DSA (university); Access arrangements for GCSE’s/A-Levels and other exams as well as for those needing evidence of and strategies for Dyslexia.
 Also suitable for all adults.